-Here are a couple of things to do if you live in a cold climate and cannot get out to putt or play this winter.
-(They also work in warm climates!)
+In this newsletter Dr. Putt has a couple of suggestions that are especially good if you live in a cold climate and cannot get out to putt or play this winter.
+They also work in warm climates!

 1) Dedicate the winter to stretching and strengthening.